 Saffron may help with premenstrual syndrome (PMS) and painful periods.
 It may also help with other conditions, such as high cholesterol, but we don't have any clear evidence yet.

-Ideal doses for saffron have not been set for any condition.
+Ideal doses for saffron have not been set for any condition, although studies have been done either on saffron extracts, or 15-200 milligrams of dried saffron daily.
 Ingredients in supplements may vary widely.
 This makes it very hard to set a standard dose.

 Can you get saffron naturally from foods?

 Saffron is a common spice.
 You can buy it in large grocery stores or specialty markets.